Influenza - Flu

 (502) 564-3418 or (502) 564-3261

-According to the Centers for Disease Control and Prevention (CDC), more than 200,000 people are hospitalized each year from complications of influenza (flu) and an average of 23,000 die annually.
-Signs and symptoms of flu are fever (usually high), headache, extreme tiredness, dry cough, runny or stuffy nose, muscle aches, nausea, vomiting and diarrhea (more common in children).
+According to the Centers for Disease Control and Prevention (CDC), flu-related hospitalizations ranging between 140,000 and 710,000 and flu-related deaths ranging between 12,000 and 56,000 deaths have occurred annually since 2010.
+Signs and symptoms of flu typically occur very suddenly and intensely are fever (usually high), headache, extreme tiredness, dry cough, runny or stuffy nose, muscle aches, nausea, vomiting and diarrhea (more common in children).